Pabst Brewery Complex: History

 The facility was closed in 1997.
 On August 16, 2006, the brewery complex was purchased by Joseph Zilber's investment group Brewery Project LLC for $13 million to create The Brewery, a renovated complex for residential, office, and retail use.
 The Pabst Brewing Company Former Corporate Office Building & Visitor Center have been reopened as "Best Place," in reference to the brewery's founders Jacob Best and Phillip Best, and feature an antiques gift shop, Blue Ribbon Hall and the "Little Tavern on the Hill."
 Enclosed by the building are two courtyards, one of which houses a statue of Captain Frederick Pabst.
 A statue of King Gambrinus, the unofficial patron saint of beer, used to be displayed in the other courtyard, but was removed when the brewery was shut down in the mid-1990s.
 The sculpture was loaned back to the complex by the Pabst Corporation after a lengthy negotiation period on May 21, 2011.

 The former Pabst Brewhouse was also transformed into a hotel by Gorman & Company, a firm based in Oregon, Wisconsin.
 The hotel opened for business in April 2013.
 The project included partial restoration of six original brew kettles viewable in the hotel's atrium, fixtures made from repurposed wood beams, and a green roof.
 Jackson's Blue Ribbon Pub & Grill is attached to the hotel.

-Renovated portions of the complex also house facilities for local universities, including the Cardinal Stritch University College of Education and Leadership and the University of Wisconsin–Milwaukee Zilber School of Public Health.
+Renovated portions of the complex also house facilities for local universities, including the University of Wisconsin–Milwaukee Zilber School of Public Health.
 The bottling plant was also turned into off-campus, private student housing for local colleges, which opened in August 2016.